OnePlus 12 launches in China with up to 24GB of RAM

-The OnePlus 12 has officially launched in China and it is a monster.
+The OnePlus 12 has officially launched in China, and it’s a monster.

 This is the #OnePlus12.